Led by archaeologists from the Cambridge Archaeological Unit a large scale auger survey is taking place at Flag Fen.

 At each survey point the auger is driven into the ground to produce 20cm “spits” until the underlying geological layers are found.

-The “natural” sands and gravels lie anywhere from a metre to 4 metres below the modern ground surface.
+The “natural” clays, sands and gravels lie anywhere from a metre to 4 metres below the modern ground surface.

 Auger Point 84 lies close to the small lake at Flag Fen, close to the Flag Fen “platform”, and where the ancient waterway was at its deepest.
 We experimented with a plunge auger to sample the semi liquid deposits which extended to nearly 4 metres.